 That’s why you need to make sure you offer your students a good balance of both positive feedback that indicates what they’re doing well, and feedback that points out areas in which they could dig a little deeper or work for improvement.

 The feedback sandwich technique is a great way to make sure you’re hitting a good balance.

 Here’s how it works:

 Keep in mind that all of the feedback you offer—whether pointing out a strength or a weakness—should be constructive.
-Which brings us to our next tip…
+This brings us to our next tip…

 Comments like "Nice work" or "Needs improvement" won’t help anyone understand what they’ve done well or where they need to work to develop new skills.
 As much as possible, point to specifics.

 "Nice work" can become "Nice job varying your sentence structure," and "Needs improvement" can be "Try to vary your word choice more; widen your vocabulary."
 These are specific, concrete details that really tell a student where their work stands.

 And hey—specificity in terms of feedback is important in all subject areas.
 While a big red X is effective feedback in terms of letting students know they got an answer wrong, feedback that helps them figure out where their calculations or assumptions may have taken a bad turn will be much more likely to result in future improvement.

 Sometimes offering specific, concrete feedback can be a daunting task.
 That’s why you need to find ways to make your process efficient both for you and for your students.